 Carceral geography is a growing sub-discipline within human geography, and those listed here are some of the researchers working in this area, who have previously joined an informal research network in this area.

-With the launch of the Carceral Geography Working Group (CGWG) of the RGS-IBG, this page will shortly be redesigned to enable CGWG membership – but for now, for any further information, please click on Contact.
+With the launch of the Carceral Geography Working Group (CGWG) of the RGS-IBG, this network has been replaced by CGWG membership – but the network profiles remain here as a reference.

 Anne BONDS Assistant Professor, Department of Geography, University of Wisconsin–Milwaukee, US.
 Research interests in gendered and racialized poverty and privilege, incarceration, and the politics of economic development.
 Her work is especially concerned with the material and discursive construction of the ‘undeserving poor’, particularly through the dynamics of mass incarceration, community development agendas, and affordable housing issues.
 Her current research projects focus on prison-led economic development strategies and geographies of incarceration in Milwaukee, Wisconsin.